scasagrande/logging_service/README.md

 After cloning this repo, navigate your terminal into the root folder of this project

-- With Python 3, install the requirements
+- With Python 3 (suggested 3.6+), install the requirements

 ```bash
 $ pip install -r requirements.txt